Life & Works

 As well as being a novelist for Viking/Penguin Books, Keith McCafferty is the Survival and Outdoor Skills Editor of Field & Stream.
-He has written articles for publications as diverse as Fly Fisherman Magazine, Mother Earth News, Gray’s Sporting Journal and the Chicago Tribune, and on subjects ranging from mosquitoes to wolves to mercenaries and exorcism.
-Based in Montana and working on assignment around the globe–he recently spent a month in India trekking the Himalayas, fishing for golden mahseer and studying tigers–Keith has won numerous awards, including the Robert Traver Award for angling literature.
+He has written articles for publications as diverse as Fly Fisherman Magazine, Mother Earth News, Gray’s Sporting Journal, The Strand, and the Chicago Tribune, and on subjects ranging from mosquitoes to wolves to mercenaries and exorcism.
+Based in Montana and working on assignment around the globe–he spent a month in India trekking the Himalayas, fishing for golden mahseer and studying tigers–Keith has won numerous awards, including the Robert Traver Award for angling literature.
 He has twice been a finalist for a National Magazine Award.

-If Keith’s critical successes translate into substantial sales, perhaps future novels will be written from La Closerie des Lilas or Deux Magots, on terraces haunted by Hemingway and Fitzgerald.
+If his critical successes translate into substantial sales, perhaps future novels will be written from La Closerie des Lilas or Deux Magots, on terraces haunted by Hemingway and Fitzgerald.
 Until that happens, he will continue to write from Montana coffee houses, covered foot bridges, park benches and, in trout season, from the passenger seat of his derelict Ford Explorer, nosed up to the bank of a stream, with fly rod very close at hand.

 Keith lives with his wife, cat, and, as a wild bird rescue volunteer, various feathered friends, in southwest Montana.

 Keith has been honored with the numerous awards in his career, including: